-5. If a filter is installed near the furnace, be sure to have adequate space for installation and removal of the unit filter.
+5. If a filter is installed near the furnace, be sure to have adequate space for the unit filter.

-NOTE: DO NOT take return air from furnace rooms, garages or cold areas.
-Avoid return air from utility rooms, kitchens and laundry rooms.
+NOTE: DO NOT take return air from bathrooms, kitchens, furnace rooms, garages, utility or laundry rooms, or cold areas.

 VENTING & COMBUSTION AIR REQUIREMENTS